 Some movements that can be painful with rotator cuff tendinitis or partial thickness tears include reaching overhead, behind the back, carrying, and lifting.
 In addition, sleeping on the affected shoulder may be painful.

-In our physical therapy office, the first recommendation that we usually make is to take a short break from the aggravating activity.
+In order to overcome rotator cuff tendonitis or a partial thickness tear, the first common-sense recommendation is to take a short break from the activity that aggravates the shoulder.
 This allows for an environment for the inflammation to settle down and the tendon to heal.
-While taking a break usually helps with pain, we know for our patients to get back to the activities that they enjoy, we have to address the root of the issue.
+While taking a break usually helps with pain, in order to get back to the activities that you enjoy, you have to address the root cause of the tendonitis or tear.